Gashaw512/burp-frame/scripts/README.md

 Add a few images or terminal screenshots here showing script execution and success output for clarity and documentation polish.

 ### ❓ FAQ
 1. How do I export the certificate from Burp?
+ > Go to Proxy → Proxy Settings → Import/Export CA Certificate
+  > Choose DER format and save as cert.der

-Go to Proxy > Options > CA Certificate > Export and select DER format.
+4. Go to Proxy > Options > CA Certificate > Export and select DER format.

-2. Why does ADB remount fail?
+5. Why does ADB remount fail?
 Verify the emulator supports root access (adb root).
 Genymotion typically works out of the box.
 For AVDs, you may need:

 ```bash
 adb disable-verity